SatyakiDe2019/OpenAIForSIRI/README.md

-# Enabling OpenAI-based NLP engine with SIRI (MacBook/iPad/iPhone) through a proxy-driven restricted API using Python.
+# Enabling OpenAI-based NLP engine with SIRI (MacBook/IPad/iPhone) through a proxy-driven restricted API using Python.

 ![Logos.jpeg](Logos.jpeg)

 ## About this package

 This new solution will expose a controlled proxy API built using Python, which enables OpenAI APIs & integrates that with SIRI (One of the world's most popular personal voice assistants).
-This application was developed using Flask, openai, NGROK & other useful libraries.
+This application developed using Flask, openai, NGROK & other useful libraries.
 This project is for the advanced Python developer & Data Science Newbi's.

 ## How to use this package